FindMySchool LogoFindMySchool

 The student body is diverse, drawing from schools across Cambridgeshire, Essex, and Hertfordshire.
 This mix creates a socially vibrant atmosphere that many students cite as a refreshing change from smaller school sixth forms.
 The college’s ethos is rooted in the belief that academic success and wellbeing are symbiotic, not competing forces.

-In 2024, Long Road’s A-level performance reflects its broad, non-selective intake.
-The college ranks 1,711th in England for A-level outcomes (FindMySchool ranking), with 41% of grades at A*-B. This performance sits in the national lower band, placing it in the bottom 40% of schools in England.
+In the 2025 A-level dataset, Long Road's A-level performance reflects its broad, non-selective intake.
+The college ranks 1,945th in England for A-level academic outcomes and 1,849th overall (FindMySchool ranking), with 40% of grades at A*-B across 1,604 exam entries.
+This sits in the lower part of the national table, so the raw ranking needs to be read alongside the college's applied and mixed-pathway offer.

 However, raw A-level statistics tell only part of the story for a college where many students combine A-levels with Applied Diplomas or take full vocational courses.
-While the A-level metrics show 2.9% achieving A* grades, the college is a major hub for Applied General qualifications, which are not captured in these specific rankings but are central to the college's academic offer.
+The rounded 2025 A-level metrics show 0% at A* and 10% at A, but the college is a major hub for Applied General qualifications, which are not captured in these specific rankings but are central to the college's academic offer.

 For families comparing local options, it is important to view these results in the context of the college’s inclusive admissions policy, which differs significantly from the highly selective criteria of some neighbours.